-Failing a class or even for some people getting a “C” in a class is disappointing and frustrating; however, it does not change who you are or what you are capable of accomplishing.
+Failing a class or even getting a “C” can be disappointing and frustrating; however, it does not change who you are or what you are capable of accomplishing.

 Mary Hurtenbach Athletic Academic Advisor for All Women’s Soccer, All Women’s Softball, Women’s & Men’s Golf, Men’s Football Offense